tiggreen/tik.dev/content/pages/about.md

 template: "page"
 ---

 I’m a senior software engineer at Buffer.
 I enjoy building tools that make developers more productive.
 In my free time, I enjoy writing, reading and playing soccer.
-My wife thinks that I should have become a writer, but I programming and writing have so much in common that I don’t have to regret my choice.
+My wife thinks that I should have become a writer, but programming and writing have so much in common that I don’t have to regret my choice. :)

 Here are some other things about me that you might want to know: